ARCHIVES:

 I think it is better when it is "progressing", when it is filled with upward mobility, when it is eagerly learning, when it is compassionate and aspirational, when it sees the future as better than but ignores utopias.
 Perhaps it takes utopian belief to initiate things but it has to be lost along the way somewhere without losing the impetus for progress.

 Things change, they change back again, they change once more, then change back once more.
 Increments define the coming and the going.
 That seems to be an optimum state for a maturing world power.
 Therefore what changes back and changes forth are dependent on each other for identity and eventually merge into each other.
 That doesn't clarify each vote, each administration of power but it does define the mature stance of the citizen who sees great flaws in both the change forward and change backward.
 And has no loyalty to each.
-"Let it play itself out the way it will, an almost comical and predictable folly through several generations."d Yet, the loyal citizen gets the privilege of leaping up on it fresh and with utterly new, profound eyes.
+"Let it play itself out the way it will, an almost comical and predictable folly through several generations."
+Yet, the loyal citizen gets the privilege of leaping up on it fresh and with utterly new, profound eyes.
 Enough of these types of citizens will produce a whole new round of conflict to define the culture.

 March 23, 2023